John Kelly (Irish broadcaster): Radio

-In the late nineties Kelly moved to Dublin to present the groundbreaking Eclectic Ballroom on what was then called Radio Ireland and which later became Today FM – forming a successful night-time partnership with Donal Dineen whose Here Comes the Night immediately followed The Eclectic Ballroom.
+In the late nineties Kelly moved to Dublin to present Eclectic Ballroom on what was then called Radio Ireland and which later became Today FM – forming a successful night-time partnership with Donal Dineen whose Here Comes the Night immediately followed The Eclectic Ballroom.
 He moved to RTÉ Radio in 2000 to present Mystery Train and won the PPI Award for Music Broadcaster of the Year.
-Mystery Train was yet another instant cult classic and a trusted music source for the discerning listener.
-Elvis Costello showed up regularly to co-present and the show was listened to all over the world.
+Elvis Costello showed up regularly to co-present.

 "An extraordinary programme", said Bono, "To go from Duke Ellington to Björk.
 To go from Woody Guthrie to The Virgin Prunes.
 It's an amazing thing to pull off.
 There's nothing like it anywhere in the world."
 When Mystery Train was suddenly taken off air in 2007 it was an event of some national controversy with the matter being raised in the Irish Senate.
 The final show was a featured as a news item on the national RTÉ 9 o'clock news and U2 and Elvis Costello appeared in gestures of support.
 Kelly admitted in interviews that he seriously considered quitting altogether at this time but late in 2008 he moved to RTÉ Lyric FM to present a new and very different show called The JK Ensemble.

 Although RTÉ Lyric FM has traditionally been a classical music station The JK Ensemble covers everything from J.S.
 Bach to Brian Eno and from Miles Davis to Sigur Rós.
 John Kelly surprised everyone with an insistence on playing Igor Stravinsky, John Coltrane, Shostakovich, Lou Reed and Kurt Weill in the middle of the day but, again, the show was an instant success which significantly raised the profile of the station.
 When Kelly was on leave on one occasion the show was guest presented by two stars of The Wire – Reg.
 E Cathey and Clarke Peters.
 Kelly presented the final episode of The JK Ensemble on 11 August 2017.
 Kelly also presents Radio Clash on the digital channel 2XM which is a mixture of reggae, dub, punk and tracks from contemporary acts like TV on the Radio, White Stripes and Arcade Fire.

 In 2017, John Kelly re-launched The Mystery Train on RTÉ Lyric FM.
 The Sunday edition of the show is entitled Mystery Train Sunday Service and features a special guest, who selects the music.
 Guests have included Neil Hannon, Dorothy Cross, Cillian Murphy, Lisa Dwan and Gavin Friday.